TheCloudMage/terraform-aws-s3-module/README.md

 The refreshed state will be used to calculate this plan, but will not be persisted to local or remote state storage.

-data.aws_region.current: Refreshing state...
+module.demo_s3bucket.data.aws_caller_identity.current: Refreshing state...
-data.aws_caller_identity.current: Refreshing state...
+module.demo_s3bucket.data.aws_region.current: Refreshing state...
-data.aws_iam_policy_document.this: Refreshing state...
+module.demo_s3bucket.data.aws_iam_policy_document.this: Refreshing state...

 ------------------------------------------------------------------------